zkBob/zeropool-console/README.md

 ## Gift cards commands

-`gift-card-generate <balance>` generates a single giff card without any persistence other than the resulting URL/QR, transfers the specified amount of tokens from the current account to a newly generated gift card
+`gift-card-generate <balance> [quantity]` generates a bunch of gift cards, transfer funds. allows to download redemption links or copy from output.

 `gift-card-generate-cloud <alias> <quantity> <balance> <token>` generates `<quantity>` cloud accounts with `<alias>_index` description using `<token>` to access admin API; generate QR codes to login into each account; makes shielded transfer of `<balance>` shBob to each created account; generates a report with account keys, redemptions urls and cloud Ids